RobbieJennings/nix-config/docs/nixos-options.md

-Whether to enable deploys jellyfin helm chart on k3s\.
+Whether to enable jellyfin helm chart on k3s\.